tahacini/clone-sites/README.md

 # Clone Pages

-## I build some clone pages with HTML CSS and JS
+## I built some clone pages with HTML, CSS and JS

 ## You can go to live versions with these links